 There are several visual aids used in this document, they are designed to assist the user:

-The blue shaded text boxes in this document are illustrative samples; they are not intended to be complete document snippets but rather to assist the reader to understand a specific concept.

 The element tables identify the rules related to a specific xml element.

 Numbers (1) are used to detail technical conformance requirements; validation rules are detailed directly below the requirements and are organized using letters (a).